KaushalVasava/JetPackCompose_Basic/README.md

 - News app using these concepts and also use MVVM architecture, Rest API, Retrofit, Coil for Image loading, Navigation, Testing API in JC.
 (BRANCH-NEWS_APP)
 - Add Text style using shape and animation to text.
 (BRANCH - text-styling)
 - Navigate back with next screen to previous screen.
 (BRANCH - navigate-back-with-result)
+- How to implement Drag-N-Drop in Jetpack compose.
+(BRANCH- drag-and-drop)

 # Topics
 - What is Jetpack compose?: